 All courses are offered only during the daytime hours.

 Successful completion of this program requires a grade of C or better in all science, general education and specialized (RADR, HPRS) courses.

-A student admitted to the program with a grade of less than C in a general education course in the curriculum must repeat the course and earn a grade of C or better in order to complete this program.
+If you are admitted to the program with a grade of less than C in a general education course in the curriculum, you must repeat the course and earn a grade of C or better in order to complete this program.